vfmd/vfmd.github.io/introduction.md

 ## Background

-The [original Markdown syntax page] is really a userguide that helps authors in writing a document in Markdown.
+The [original Markdown syntax page] is really a syntax guide that helps authors in writing a document in Markdown.
 For _implementers_ of Markdown, the [original Markdown syntax page] is at best a set of loosely defined guidelines on how an input shall be interpreted.